Rajarshi1001/model-zoo-submissions/I3D_TF/README.md

 ## Implementation:

+* The Kinetics-400 dataset contains numerous short videos which consists of actions like human-object,human-human interactions like washing dishes, moving lawns, opening presents etc.The datasets consists of 400 classes with each class containing more than 400 videos and the videos lasts for not more than 10s.There are no untrimmed videos in the dataset.The test set consists of 100 clips for each class.

-* The model couldn't be trained because of the huge size of the datasets and lack of resources so I have use the weights of the model pre-trained on the kinetics and the imagenet datasets.
+* The model couldn't be trained because of the huge size of the datasets and lack of resources(GPUs) so I have decided to use the weights of the model pre-trained on the kinetics-400 and the imagenet datasets.